btnguyen2k/exter/docs/index.md

 ### Privacy Policy

 - After authentication, `Exter` forwards user's basic info (_email address_ and _display name_) to the registered application as JWT.
 `Exter` does _not_ store user info in a long-term storage.
-Contact the registered application's owner to learn more about its Terms of Service and Privacy Policy.
+Contact the registered application's owner to learn more about the application's Terms of Service and Privacy Policy.
-- `Exter` stores the JWT in user login session.
+- `Exter` stores the JWT in user session, also known as login session.
 The login session will expire after 60 minutes and will be automatically invalidated.

 ### Technical Info